foreverfl/docker-translated/docs/manuals/compose/install/linux.md

     ```console
     $ DOCKER_CONFIG=${DOCKER_CONFIG:-$HOME/.docker}
     $ mkdir -p $DOCKER_CONFIG/cli-plugins
-    $ curl -SL https://github.com/docker/compose/releases/download/{{% param "compose_version" %}}/docker-compose-linux-x86_64 -o $DOCKER_CONFIG/cli-plugins/docker-compose
+    $ curl -SL https://github.com/docker/compose/releases/download//docker-compose-linux-x86_64 -o $DOCKER_CONFIG/cli-plugins/docker-compose
     ```

     This command downloads and installs the latest release of Docker Compose for the active user under `$HOME` directory.

     To install:

     - Docker Compose for _all users_ on your system, replace `~/.docker/cli-plugins` with `/usr/local/lib/docker/cli-plugins`.
-    - A different version of Compose, substitute `{{% param "compose_version" %}}` with the version of Compose you want to use.
+    - A different version of Compose, substitute `` with the version of Compose you want to use.
     - For a different architecture, substitute `x86_64` with the [architecture you want](https://github.com/docker/compose/releases).

 2. Apply executable permissions to the binary:

     ```console
     $ chmod +x $DOCKER_CONFIG/cli-plugins/docker-compose
     ```

     or, if you chose to install Compose for all users:

     ```console
     $ sudo chmod +x /usr/local/lib/docker/cli-plugins/docker-compose
     ```

 3. Test the installation.

     ```console
     $ docker compose version
     ```

     Expected output:

     ```text
-    Docker Compose version {{% param "compose_version" %}}
+    Docker Compose version
     ```